 - We work to own our feelings and our concerns with “I” language.
 Blaming with “you” language is not considered helpful.
 E.g. “I felt embarrassed when…” rather than, “You embarrassed me when…”

 - Words like “never” and “always” are inflammatory…we try not to use superlatives that are extreme.
-This, by extension, means not using the ultimate superlative–we would never threaten end of marriage.
-That’s just mean.
-A hollow threat that would do untold damage.
+This, by extension, means not using the ultimate superlative–we will never threaten end of marriage.
+That’s just mean–a hollow threat that would do untold damage.

 - Thinking is a good thing, and we have to allow time for thinking.
 In other words, silence can be a productive part of arguments.
 This one is really important for me to remember, because Husband is thoughtful and words come slower for him than me.
 If I’m not deliberate, I’ll fill the spaces with my words in ways that aren’t helpful.
 (There are times when I will say with a wink, “If this is a dialogue, then it’s your turn.
 I’m not sure what you’re thinking.”)
 I have to remember to not do all the talking, with filling up the empty spaces.